 After adjustment for time, the price per buildable square foot ranges from \$98 to \$326, and the price per unit extends from \$74,346 to \$371,876, with a central tendency near \$200,000.
-Floor space ratios range from 0.75 to 3.81; at an assumed 2.1+/-, the subject lies near the middle of the range for the comparables.
+Floor space ratios range from 0.75 to 3.81; at 1.07, the subject lies toward the bottom end of this range.
 We completed three graphical analyses to examine patterns within the data with respect to the relationship between value and density.

-Graphical analysis shows no obvious relationship between the price per buildable square foot and the floor space ratio, which is simply because the sales do not represent homogenous properties: development economics are such that the price per buildable square foot generally declines as density increases.
+Graphical analysis shows no obvious relationship between the price per buildable square foot and the floor space ratio which is simply because the sales do not represent homogenous properties: development economics are such that the price per buildable square foot generally declines as density increases.